Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 Loop works like `let` in that it establishes local loop variable bindings that you can use in each iteration. `recur` will jump back to the start of the loop, updating the loop variables.
 It is normal to use a conditional expression to determine whether to recur or not.
 The value returned from the loop will be the value of the last expression executed (in this case `i`)

-You can also use `recur` to repeat evaluation of a function body:
+You can also use `recur` to repeat the evaluation of a function body:

 ```
 ;; A factorial function using an accumulator